U.S. Tax Treatment of New Zealand UniSaver Scheme

 Form 8938

-Form 8938, also known as the Statement of Specified Foreign Financial Assets, is used to report foreign financial assets, including foreign retirement accounts like KiwiSaver accounts, if the total value of those assets exceeds the applicable reporting threshold.
+Form 8938, also known as the Statement of Specified Foreign Financial Assets, is used to report foreign financial assets, including foreign retirement accounts like UniSaver account, if the total value of those assets exceeds the applicable reporting threshold.

 Form 3520 & 3520-A

-New Zealand KiwiSaver schemes are considered foreign trusts for U.S. tax purposes.
-Therefore, if you own an interest in KiwiSaver schemes, you generally need to file trust forms (Form 3520 and 3520-A).
+New Zealand UniSaver scheme is considered a foreign trust for U.S. tax purposes.
+Therefore, if you own an interest in UniSaver scheme, you may need to file trust forms (Form 3520 and 3520-A) depending on whether the scheme is treated as an employee's trust or grantor trust.

 These forms are used to:

-- Report Your Transactions with the Trust: This includes any contributions to or distributions from the KiwiSaver account.
+- Report Your Transactions with the Trust: This includes any contributions to or distributions from the UniSaver account.

 - Report the Trust's Income and Expenses: Provide details on the income earned by the trust and the expenses it incurs.